$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 Schedule your medical examination only after receiving your interview appointment notification (the "2NL" or second notification letter).
 The exam must be performed by a Department of State-authorized panel physician.

 The exam includes a physical evaluation, chest X-ray, blood tests for syphilis and gonorrhea (for applicants 15+), tuberculosis screening (for applicants 2+), and vaccination verification.
 Bring your immunization records.
-If you cannot prove prior vaccinations, the physician will administer all required US vaccinations at your expense.
-Total cost often reaches the equivalent of $400-$500 USD per adult when vaccinations are included.
+If you cannot prove prior vaccinations, the physician may administer required catch-up doses at your expense.
+The examination estimate is approximately $250-$300 per adult before additional vaccinations; with required vaccinations, the total often reaches approximately 1,800,000 COP.

 Medical results are generally valid for up to 6 months and are transmitted directly to the Embassy.